Did you search for 'low acid coffee' on Google because, unfortunately, regular coffee doesn't really agree with your stomach?

 Studies produced demonstrate that the shorter the brew time, the more acidity produced in the coffee.
 That makes sense when talking about extraction time in general.

-If a coffee is 'under-extracted' or brewed too quickly, it'll produce astringency in the drink which will give greater acidity.
+If a coffee is 'under-extracted' or brewed too quickly, it'll produce astringency, which can give the drink greater acidity.

 Size of the Coffee Grounds

-Did you know that the size of the coffee grounds you use contribute to the acidity of your coffee?
+Did you know that the size of the coffee grounds you use contributes to the acidity of your coffee?

-Yes its true.
-Studies show that the finer the coffee grounds are (Espresso), the more acidity will be extracted.
-By contrast, the coarser the coffee grounds are (larger in particle size), the less acidic.
+Yes, it's true.
+Studies by the NIH show that the finer the coffee grounds are (E.g., Espresso), the more acidity is extracted.
+By contrast, the coarser the coffee grounds are (larger particle size), the less acidic they are.

-This means, you may want to change your method of brewing to test out whether that helps your sensitivity to coffee.
+This means you may want to change your brewing method to see if that helps with your sensitivity to coffee.
 Here is a useful list of ways to make coffee from least acidic to most acidic based on brewing method.

 1. Cold Brew Coffee